Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ## Update the Setting Files

 The reference implementation solution requires several settings for each function app.
-The `settings` directory contains the setting files for each function app.
+The `settings` directory contains the setting file for each function app.
 The files are a collection of `KEY` and `VALUE` delimited by a `|`.
-They need to be imported as application settings for each function app.
-Alternatively, the Cake deployment script auto-import these files into app settings.
+They need to be imported as `Application Settings` for each function app.
+Alternatively, the Cake deployment script auto-imports these files into the `Application Settings`.

 ### Drivers Function App